Brand New Morning / Jealousy Jealousy: Background

 It is the group's first single to feature its 13th generation members, Reina Yokoyama and Kaede Kaga.

 Masaki Sato doesn't participate in the A-sides's as she is still on hiatus recovering from spinal disc herniation.

 Release

 It is a double-A-side single.

 The single is released in five versions: 2 CD-only regular editions and 3 CD+DVD limited editions.
 The first press of both regular editions comes with a trading card, randomly selected from two sets of 13 (one set of 13 cards for each edition).
 The limited editions instead of a trading card include a lottery card to win a ticket to one of special events held by the group.

 SP Edition

 The SP edition of the single includes two additional songs.

 One of them, "Morning Misoshiru" ("Morning Miso Soup"), is a remake of the group's first major-label single "Morning Coffee", that appeared in 1998.

-The other, "Get You!", is sang by a group called Sashining Musume, which consists of Morning Musume and Rino Sashihara (HKT48 member).
+The other, "Get You!", is sung by a group called Sashining Musume, which consists of Morning Musume and Rino Sashihara (HKT48 member).
 The song's lyrics are penned by Yasushi Akimoto.